With early and careful planning, you can prevent costly mistakes and make the most of tax-efficient opportunities when moving to France.

 Jason Porter is Business Development Director at Blevins Franks – the leading international tax and wealth management advisers to UK nationals living in Europe.
 Contact Jason at firstname.lastname@example.org

-You can find much more information on retiring to Spain and other European destinations by going to www.retiringtoeurope.com.
+You can find much more information on retiring to France and other European destinations by going to www.retiringtoeurope.com.
 There you can download the complete 276-page guide.

 Summarised tax information is based upon our understanding of current laws and practices which may change.
 Individuals should seek personalised advice.